marromesc/iC10TrainingData/README.md

 makeAssembly(ref = 'hg38')
 ```

-It will create a new assembly, please note assembly will need to be added to iC10TrainingData source directory and package will need to be rebuilt and install to be able to use in `iC10` R pacakge.
+Please note assembly will need to be added to `iC10TrainingData` source directory and package will need to be rebuilt and installed to be able to use in `iC10` R pacakge.